sn-lab/MouseGoggles/Versions/EyeTrack/1.1/Parts, Assembly, and Installation README.md

 ## Installing Software for the Raspberry Pi 5

+### Install the Legacy Raspberry Pi 5 Operating System

+- Insert a blank micro SD card into your PC
+- Download and install the [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
+- Choose Device: "Raspiberry Pi 5""
+- Choose OS: "Raspberry Pi OS (64-bit)"
+- Choose Storage: -select your SD card-
+- When asked if you would like to apply custom OS settings, click "Edit Settings"
+- Set the hostname, username, password, WiFi, and localisation settings as desired, then click save and exit the settings window
+- Select "yes" to install the OS with your custom settings
+- After the image has finished writing, Insert the SD card into your Raspberry Pi and power it on
+-
 ### Install the camera driver and software

 - Start the Raspberry Pi and connect to the internet.